Skip to content

 Bringing it together

-OT cybersecurity for food manufacturing is achievable without disrupting operations when the work is sequenced sensibly.
-The architecture is the common OT model: map the plant, draw ISA/IEC 62443 zones with target security levels, define every conduit explicitly, route all remote access through a controlled broker with multi-factor authentication, and patch on a risk basis with compensating controls where patching is not possible.
+The architecture for a food plant is the common OT model: zones with target security levels, explicitly defined conduits, brokered remote access and risk-based patching.
 What food adds is the priority order.
-Protect the zones that generate batch, CIP and traceability records, because those govern recall scope and FSANZ record obligations, and protect production continuity, because spoiled product and broken cold chain make downtime expensive and fast.
-The ACSC Essential Eight gives the baseline for the IT-like assets, and NIST SP 800-82 supplies the detailed OT control catalogue.
-The result is a network that supports modern reporting and integration while keeping the records and the control system reachable only through paths that are named, justified and monitored.
+Protect the zones that generate batch, CIP and traceability records, because those govern recall scope and FSANZ obligations, and protect production continuity, because spoiled product and a broken cold chain make downtime expensive and fast.
 If you can share your site layout, OEM machine mix and current network arrangement, Metromotion Controls can work through a segmentation and remote-access design that fits the plant.

 References